karlospn/mytechramblings-site-source-code/content/posts/an-opinionated-list-of-tips-for-building-a-dotnet-8-template.md

 # **Add an opinionated deployment pipeline**

 If possible, incorporate a deployment pipeline into your templates.
 This will be an opinionated pipeline, as the structures vary significantly based on where you're deploying the app.
-Additionally, if you're using one VCS or another, the pipeline format and syntax may be entirely different.
+Also, if you're using one VCS or another, the pipeline format and syntax will be entirely different.

-However, the goal is to offer a ready-to-use pipeline that, in most cases, requires no modification and can efficiently deploy your application.
+However, the goal is to provide a ready-to-use pipeline that, in most cases, requires no modifications and can efficiently deploy your application to whatever place your company deploys their apps.

 The following code snippet illustrates an example of a pipeline included in some of my templates.
-Certain values, such as "appServiceName" or "registryName," are parameters that need to be provided when creating the app using the ``dotnet new`` command.
+Certain values, such as "azureSubscription", "appServiceName" or "registryName," are parameters that need to be provided when creating the app using the ``dotnet new`` command.

 ```yaml